incredet/HW_Cybersecurity/README.md

 # RSA Stego Project

-This project provides two Python scripts to embed and verify digital signatures in PNG images:
+This project provides two Python scripts to sign and verify digital signatures in PNG images.

-- **sign.py**: Signs a PNG image with RSA, encrypts the signature using AES-256-CBC, and hides it via LSB steganography.

-- **verify.py**: Extracts the hidden payload, decrypts with AES-256-CBC, and verifies the RSA signature.

 ---